oliverbytes/alchemy_web3/README.md

 ## Roadmap

 * Complete API
+* Improved Error Handling
+* Built in wallet management and signer
 * Unit Testing

 See the [open issues](https://github.com/oliverbytes/alchemy/issues) for a list of proposed features (and known issues).